mesonbuild/meson/docs/markdown/Pkgconfig-module.md

   reference other pkgconfig variables, e.g. `datadir=${prefix}/share`.
 The names `prefix`, `libdir` and `installdir` are reserved and may not be used.
-- `version` a string describing the version of this library
+- `version` a string describing the version of this library, used to set the `Version:` field.
+Defaults to the project version if unspecified.
 - `d_module_versions` a list of module version flags used when compiling D sources referred to by this pkg-config file